 Hard on family: The family of 16-year-old murder victim Trista Eng wants the sentence carried out, although all have had different reactions to the decades of delays, Kearney said.

 "It's got to be terrible for them," he said.
-"I have to believe that this is an emotional roller coaster no one deserves."
+"I have to believe that this is an emotional roller coaster no one deserves.

-He described Suzanna Eng, Trista's mother, as a remarkable woman, "resolute in her determination to
+He described Suzanna Eng, Trista's mother, as a remarkable woman, "resolute in her determination to see justice for her daughter."

 At Michael's clemency hearing Wednesday, Trista's siblings "spoke of their relationship with their sister, and all that she has missed," Kearney said.